Jump to Navigation

 Prevention

-• Avoid skin contact with plants likely to cause parsnip rash.
+• Avoid skin contact and ingestion of large amounts of plants likely to cause parsnip rash (phytophotodermatitis).

 • If you come into contact with plants likely to cause parsnip rash, wash the area and cover the skin immediately to prevent contact with sunlight.